dalong0514/readnotes/20210102原文复制/2021Social-Capital/2021001Social-Capital0106.md

+# 0107.
+Inequality in Social Capital

+A Research Agenda

 This chapter1 examines a critical issue in social capital research –

 inequality in social capital, or the extent to which social capital is unequally distributed across social groups in a community or population.
 First, I will consider some general issues and approaches to the analysis of inequality in all types of capital.
 These considerations will lead to formulations of research agenda, and data from urban China will then be used to illustrate them.
 The chapter will conclude with a brief statement about the future research agenda.